-The escrow holder is careful to assure that all terms and conditions of the seller's and buyer's agreement are completed prior to the sale being completed.
-This includes getting payments and paperwork, completing required forms, and obtaining the release documents for any loans or liens that were paid off with the transaction, assuring you have a clean title to your home before the final price is fully paid.
+The escrow company insures that all terms and conditions of the seller's and buyer's contract are performed prior to the sale being finalized.
+This includes receiving monies and certificates, completing required forms, and obtaining the release documents for any loans or liens that were cleared with the transaction, assuring you have a clear title to your home before the negotiated price is fully paid.

 - Requests for payment for various services to be paid out of escrow funds

 - Title insurance policies